Showing posts with label motivation. Show all posts

 The theory of acceptance invites us to live our lives now, without travelling to the past or the future, so that we don’t lose focus.
 To accept is to be in touch with reality, with the present time, with what is happening here and now.

-It’s liberating to think that once we stop being a fighting force and let things flow more naturally with what we have, we will breathe new airs, without leaving everything to the whims of uncertain times.
+It’s liberating to think that once we stop being a fighting force and let things flow more naturally with what we have, we will breathe and feel a certain clarity and joy, not leave everything to the whims of uncertain times.
 After the rain, the sun always shines.
 If it’s raining today, try walking in the rain.

 Extract from an article I read yesterday.